Sam Waterston: 2011–present: Established actor

 Waterston has had several other high profile television roles, including his portrayal of cable news president Charlie Skinner in The Newsroom, an HBO series by Aaron Sorkin.
 Waterston acted opposite Jeff Daniels, Emily Mortimer, Dev Patel, Olivia Munn, and Jane Fonda in the series, which ran from 2012 to 2014.
 In 2015, Waterston appeared as Prospero in a Shakespeare in the Park production of The Tempest, directed by Michael Greif.
 In 2015, Waterston joined the cast of the Netflix series Grace and Frankie, starring with Martin Sheen, Jane Fonda and Lily Tomlin.
 In an interview with the New York Daily News, Waterston supported Tomlin and Fonda in demanding higher salaries than the supporting actors, saying, "I think they're being cheated."
 His character Sol appeared on all seven seasons of the show, which concluded in 2022.

 In 2017, Waterston played Marshal John Cook in the Netflix western limited series Godless opposite Jeff Daniels and Michelle Dockery.
 Waterston subsequently portrayed George DuPont in the political thriller Miss Sloane starring Jessica Chastain and played Erwin Griswold in the biographical drama On the Basis of Sex starring Felicity Jones as Ruth Bader Ginsburg.
 In 2021, Waterston was cast in the revival of Law & Order, reprising his role as District Attorney Jack McCoy.
 He appeared on The Late Show with Stephen Colbert to promote the show.
 In 2022, he portrayed George Shultz in the Hulu limited series The Dropout starring Amanda Seyfried as Elizabeth Holmes.

-On February 2, 2024, Waterson left Law & Order after 20 seasons, with his character Jack McCoy, whom he had played for 405 episodes, being replaced by a new D.A. portrayed by Tony Goldwyn.
+On February 2, 2024, Waterston left Law & Order after 20 seasons, with his character Jack McCoy, whom he had played for 405 episodes, being replaced by a new D.A. portrayed by Tony Goldwyn.